juliendelile/MECAGEN/README.md

 #### 1.3.
 Compilation

-Then, decide which custom version of MecaGen you want to use.
-Indeed, one of the specificities of the MecaGen platform is the possibility to integrate external customization code to simulate specific structures and behaviors such as for example extra-embryonic tissue.
-Currently, two custom versions are available: the "default" custom version performs regular MecaGen simulation without specific structure or behavior, and the "zebrafish" custom version adds rules for the yolk cell and the enveloping layer.
+At this stage, compilation options will depend on the examples you want to run.
+This is because the MecaGen platform was designed to allow integration with external custom code, in order to simulate specific structures such as extraembryonic tissue.
+Currently, two versions are available: (a) a "default" version executing regular MecaGen simulations without custom code, and (b) a "zebrafish" version that includes special rules for the yolk particles and enveloping layer (EVL) cells.

-It is not currently possible to compile both custom version at the same time so you have to choose whether you want to compile the default version with the [parent makefile](Makefile)
+(a) To compile MecaGen in the "default" mode and run Case Study 1 (pattern formation) or Case Study 2 (epithelial differentiation), enter the following command:

 ```shell
 make CUSTOM=default
 ```

-or the zebrafish version
+(b) To compile MecaGen in the "zebrafish" mode, and run Case Study 3 (epiboly), enter:

 ```shell
 make CUSTOM=zebrafish
 ```

-When you switch between the two custom versions, all generated files must be cleaned from your system with the following command
+(c) If you need to switch modes, you must clean all previous compilation files beforehand by typing:

 ```shell
 make propper